 I can’t lay claim to the recipe being my own invention entirely when these are such a classic pastry but the method is all mine.
 In this post, I’m not going to show you how to make your own puff pastry, although it is easy and a fun thing to do yourself – that is a post in itself with lots of step by step photos and you can find it here.
 There is no shame in buying some ready made as it does take a long time to prepare even though it is very simple to do.
 Just buy all-butter rather than the lower fat versions which use oils that don’t taste as good and risk changing the texture of your flaky pastry.
-If you want to try, Paul Hollywood’s recipe on his website, the BBC Good Food site and in his book How To Bake is a great one to get you started and this is the one I used here.
 You can split the jobs up and make it easier by making the pastry and creme patisserie one day and assembling and baking the next – how fabulous would these be for an indulgent weekend breakfast?

 A few final tips I think are worthy of mentioned:

 - Keep you dough as cold as can be to make handling easier, don’t be afraid of returning to the fridge to firm up if needed.